recyclingpioneers/recycling-pioneers-web/README.md

 5) Google Sheets and Plotly will be used to visualize and store external data - Coming Soon.

 ## To run website on local host, run command
-npn start
+npm start

 ## To build, run command
-npn run build
+npm run build

 ## To deploy the website, run commamd
 firebase deploy